Luke-Fischer/UoG-Course-Scheduler/README.md

 ## Overview
 I built this web app with 5 other students at the University of Guelph.
 This is a scheduling web app for university of guelph courses.
 It provides users with a clean UX to view and select UoG classes as well as some unique auto course selecting features.
-My primary contribution to this project was designing, implementing and quering the PSQL database.
+My primary contribution to this project was designing, implementing and quering the PSQL database as well as some minor testing using pytest.

 Figma UX Design URL: https://www.figma.com/file/qZglav2OeAa6JItNeaTvld/Main?node-id=0%3A1